-SIPPs are a good choice if you are comfortable managing your own pension pot, but the charges are usually higher.
+SIPPs are a good choice if you are comfortable managing your own pension pot.
+However, the charges are usually higher.

-With a wide variety, if you are confident to manage your own money, you’ll find one to the level of risk you are will to take.
+With a wide variety on offer and, if you are confident to manage your own money, you’ll find one to the level of risk you are will to take.

 Stakeholder pensions can be a popular choice for the self-employed because you can pay money in flexibly, starting and stopping your payments as and when you need to.
-Great if you have an irregular income.
+This is great if you have an irregular income.

 This type of pension has a cap on charges at 1.5% for the first 10 years.

 How Much Should You Save in Your Self-Employed Private Pension?

 The answer is it depends on different factors.
 These include:

 - Whether you have anything saved;